Raggey/raggey/README.md

 - 🔭 I’m currently working on a [full stack angular project](https://github.com/Raggey/angular-tut)
-- 🌱 I’m currently learning Pulumi and IaC
+- 🌱 I’m currently learning Terraform and Azure
 - 💬 Ask me about: Rockets, Space, or anything tech related 😄
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/craig-r-space/)
-- ⚡ Fun fact: My code has been to 31,000 ft!
+- ⚡ Fun fact: My code has been to 31,000 ft, and has controlled satellites! 😎

 <!--